pysal/pysal/doc/source/references.rst

 ..
 [Jarque1980] Jarque, C. M. and Bera, A. K. (1980).
 Efficient tests for normality, homoscedasticity and serial independence of regression residuals.
 Economics letters, 6(3):255–259.
 ..
 [Kelejian1998] Kelejian, H. H. and Prucha, I. R. (1998).
 A generalized spatial two-stage least squares procedure for estimating a spatial autoregressive model with autoregressive disturbances.
 The Journal of Real Estate Finance and Economics, 17(1):99–121.
 ..
 [Kelejian1999] Kelejian, H. H. and Prucha, I. R. (1999).
 A generalized moments estimator for the autoregressive parameter in a spatial model.
 International Economic Review, 40:509–534.
 ..
 [Kelejian2001] Kelejian, H. H. and Prucha, I. R. (2001).
-On the asymptotic distribution ofthe moran i test statistic with applications.
+On the asymptotic distribution of the Moran I test statistic with applications.
 Journal of Econometrics, 104(2):219–257.
 ..
 [Kelejian2004] Kelejian, H. H., Prucha, I. R., and Yuzefovich, Y. (2004).
 Instrumental variable estimation of a spatial autoregressive model with autoregressive disturbances: Large and small sample results.
 Advances in Econometrics: Spatial and Spatio-Temporal econometrics, pages 163–198.
 ..
 [Kemeny1967] Kemeny, J. G. and Snell, J. L. (1967).
 Finite markov chains.
 Van Nostrand.
 ..
 [Knox1964] Knox, G. (1964).
 The detection of space-time interactions.
 Applied Statistics, 13:25–29.
 ..
 [Koenker1982] Koenker, R. and Bassett Jr, G. (1982).
 Robust tests for heteroscedasticity based on regression quantiles.
 Econometrica: Journal of the Econometric Society, pages 43–61.
 ..
 [Kullback1962] Kullback, S., Kupperman, M., and Ku, H. (1962).
 Tests for contingency tables and markov chains.
 Technometrics, 4(4):573–608.
 ..
 [Mantel1967] Mantel, N. (1967).
 The detection of disease clustering and a generalized regression approach.
 Cancer research, 27(2 Part 1):209–220.
 ..
+[McMillen1992] McMillen, D. (1992) Probit with spatial autocorrelation.
+Journal of Regional Science 32(3):335-48.
+..
 [Ord1995] Ord, J. K. and Getis, A. (1995).
 Local spatial autocorrelation statistics: distributional issues and an application.
 Geographical Analysis, 27(4):286–306.
 ..
 [Pinkse1998] Pinkse, J. and Slade, M. E. (1998).
 Contracting in space: An application of spatial statistics to discrete-choice models.
 Journal of Econometrics, 85(1):125–154.
 ..
-[Pinske2004] Pinske, J. (2004).
+[Pinkse2004] Pinske, J. (2004).
 Moran-flavored tests with nuisance parameters: Examples.
 In Anselin, L., Florax, R. J. G. M., and Rey, S. J., editors, Advances in Spatial Econometrics: Methodology, Tools and Applications, pages 67–77.
 Springer, Berlin.
 ..
 [Press2007] Press, W., Teukolsky, S., Vetterling, W., and Flannery, B. (2007).
 Numerical recipes: the art of scientific computing.
 Cambridge Univ Pr, Cambridge, 3rd edition.
 ..
 [Rey2001] Rey, S. J. (2001).
 Spatial empirics for economic growth and convergence.
 Geographical Analysis, 33(3):195–214.
 ..
 [Rey2004a] Rey, S. J. (2004).
 Spatial dependence in the evolution of regional income distributions.
 In Getis, A., Múr, J., and Zoeller, H., editors, Spatial econometrics and spatial statistics, pages 193–213.
 Palgrave, Hampshire.